Kurt Vonnegut: Struggling writer

 With Cat's Cradle (1963), Allen wrote, "Vonnegut hit full stride for the first time."
 The narrator, John, intends to write of Dr. Felix Hoenikker, one of the fictional fathers of the atomic bomb, seeking to cover the scientist's human side.
 Hoenikker, in addition to the bomb, has developed another threat to mankind, "ice-nine," which is solid water stable at room temperature but more dense than liquid water.
 If a particle of ice-nine is dropped in water, all of the surrounding water becomes ice-nine.
 Felix Hoenikker is based on Bernard Vonnegut's boss at the GE Research Lab, Irving Langmuir, and the way ice-nine is described in the novel is reminiscent of how Bernard Vonnegut explained his own invention, silver iodide cloudseeding, to Kurt.
 Much of the second half of the book is spent on the fictional Caribbean island of San Lorenzo, where John explores a religion called Bokononism, whose holy books (excerpts from which are quoted) give the novel the moral core science does not supply.
 After the oceans are converted to ice-nine, wiping out most of humankind, John wanders the frozen surface, seeking to save himself and to make sure that his story survives.

-Vonnegut based the title character of God Bless You, Mr. Rosewater (1964) on an accountant he knew in Cape Cod who specialized in clients in trouble and often had to comfort them.
+Vonnegut based the title character of God Bless You, Mr. Rosewater (1964) on an accountant he knew in Cape Cod who specialized in clients in trouble he often had to comfort.
 Eliot Rosewater, the wealthy son of a Republican senator, seeks to atone for his wartime killing of noncombatant firefighters by serving in a volunteer fire department and giving away money to those in trouble or need.
 Stress from a battle for control of his charitable foundation pushes him over the edge, and he is placed in a mental hospital.
 He recovers and ends the financial battle by declaring the children of his county to be his heirs.
 Allen deemed God Bless You, Mr. Rosewater more "a cry from the heart than a novel under its author's full intellectual control," that reflected family and emotional stresses Vonnegut was going through at the time.

 In the mid-1960s, Vonnegut contemplated abandoning his writing career.
 In 1999, he wrote in The New York Times, "I had gone broke, was out of print and had a lot of kids..."
 But then, on the recommendation of an admirer, he received a surprise offer of a teaching job at the Iowa Writers' Workshop, employment that he likened to the rescue of a drowning man.